 Follow these steps to import and export product prices and price lists between Magento 2 and SAP Business One:

-- Purchase the Improved Import & Export extension and buy the SAP Business One Integration Add-on for Magento 2.
+- Purchase the SAP Business One Integration Add-on for Magento 2.

-- Install both tools on your e-commerce website and apply basic configurations (you can also ask our specialists to do that).
+- Install the tool on your e-commerce website and apply basic configurations (you can also ask our specialists to do that).

 - Choose products as the transferrable entity – prices will be synced automatically.
 Choose customers to move customer groups and corresponding price lists.